xullnn/ls_pull_over_push/170/readme.md

 ![](https://s3-ap-southeast-1.amazonaws.com/image-for-articles/image-bucket-1/Snip20190225_1.png)

-22. Can get requests have body?
+21. Can get requests have body?

 https://stackoverflow.com/questions/978061/http-get-with-request-body

 Yes it can, but not recommended to do so.

-23. What are request headers used for?
+22. What are request headers used for?

 Request headers give more information about the client and the resource to be fetched.

-24. What is status code?
+23. What is status code?

 Status code is a three-digit number that the server sends back after receiving a request signifying the status of the request.

-25. What are response headers used for?
+24. What are response headers used for?

 Response headers offer more information about the resource being sent back.

-26. What is the most important components to understand an HTTP request?

-- HTTP method
-- path
-- request headers
-- message body(for POST)

-27. What consists of a http request message? which parts are required which are optional?
+25. What consists of a http request message? which parts are required which are optional?

 - a request line (e.g., `GET /images/logo.png HTTP/1.1`, which requests a resource called `/images/logo.png` from the server.)
 - request header fields (e.g., `Accept-Language: en`).